ClaudioCeppi83/photo_gallery_linux/README.md

-# Photo Gallery v0.2.4-alpha
+# Photo Gallery v0.2.5-alpha

 ## Overview

 Photo Gallery is a simple GTK-based application that allows users to browse images stored in a specified directory.
-This version introduces significant improvements in stability, memory management, and error handling.
+This version introduces significant improvements in stability, memory management, error handling, and user experience.

 ## Features

-- **Directory Selection**: Users can choose a directory containing images.
+* **Directory Selection**: Users can choose a directory containing images.
-- **Image Navigation**: Users can navigate through images using "Next" and "Previous" buttons.
+* **Image Navigation**: Users can navigate through images using "Next" and "Previous" buttons.
-- **Image Zoom**: Users can zoom in and out of images.
+* **Image Zoom**: Users can zoom in and out of images.
+* **Thumbnail Strip**: A modern horizontal strip of image thumbnails is displayed at the bottom of the window, allowing direct selection of any image by clicking its thumbnail.
+* **Selection Highlight**: The currently selected image's thumbnail is visually highlighted for clarity.
-- **Message Display**: Displays "No image available" text directly in the viewing area if no images are found or if an image fails to load.
+* **Message Display**: Displays "No image available" text directly in the viewing area if no images are found or if an image fails to load.
-- **Window Title Update**: The window title is updated to show the current directory.
+* **Window Title Update**: The window title is updated to show the current directory.
-- **Dynamic Image Format Support**: Automatically detects and supports all image formats recognized by GdkPixbuf.
+* **Dynamic Image Format Support**: Automatically detects and supports all image formats recognized by GdkPixbuf.
-- **Asynchronous Loading**: Scans directories asynchronously to keep the UI responsive.
+* **Asynchronous Loading**: Scans directories asynchronously to keep the UI responsive.
-- **Enhanced Stability**: Fixed critical memory management bugs that caused the application to crash unexpectedly.
+* **Enhanced Stability**: Fixed critical memory management bugs and segmentation faults, especially when selecting directories and navigating images.
-- **Efficient Memory Management**: Utilizes `GPtrArray` for optimized handling of image file lists.
+* **Efficient Memory Management**: Utilizes `GPtrArray` for optimized handling of image file lists.
+* **Robust Callbacks**: Navigation and thumbnail selection callbacks now use a dedicated struct to ensure safe access to application state, preventing segmentation faults.
-- **Modular Code Structure**: Encapsulates application state in a dedicated structure, enhancing code organization and maintainability.
+* **Modular Code Structure**: Encapsulates application state in a dedicated structure, enhancing code organization and maintainability.

 ## Installation